webmaven/conference/conferences/pycon_ve.rst

-Then I wrote to my University to ask if they could host the event for free, the answer was a solid **yes** so I reserved two labs and one audotorium for the three days of the event: November 1, 2 and 3rd.
+Then I wrote to my University to ask if they could host the event for free, the answer was a solid **yes** so I reserved two labs and one auditorium for the three days of the event: November 1, 2 and 3rd.

 Now, we had international speakers and a place to